BuildRun

 name: buildpack-nodejs-build-namespaced

-You can also use set the spec.serviceAccount.generate path to true.
+You can also set the value of spec.serviceAccount to ".generate".
 This will generate the service account during runtime for you.
-The name of the generated service account is the name of the BuildRun.
+The name of the generated service account is the same as that of the BuildRun.

 Note: When the service account is not defined, the BuildRun uses the pipeline service account if it exists in the namespace, and falls back to the default service account.